The Car Connection Lamborghini Huracan Overview

 Another high-tech element of the Huracán's performance is the Piattaforma Inerziale, which uses three gyroscopes and accelerometers (most cars use only a single gyroscope) to precisely measure the car's pitch, roll, and yaw rates, thereby enhancing the computer's ability to calculate traction and maximize speed while retaining the safety net of computer intervention.
 Because the Huracan uses three gyroscopes, no data has to be interpolated from other sensors, cutting the response time for the system even further.

-The Huracán is raced in the Blancpain one-mark SuperTrofeo series and will soon be added to FIA competition where it will go up against other marques with the addition of a GT3-spec version of the car.
+The Huracán is raced in the Blancpain one-mark SuperTrofeo series and will soon be added to FIA competition where it will race against other marques with the addition of a GT3-spec version of the car.
 Roadgoing special editions are inevitable, with some likely to take influences from the racing versions.

-In 2016, the Huracan is joined by a roadster version and a rear-wheel drive version, the latter dropping a few hp to power the back end exclusively.
+In 2016, the Huracan is joined by a Spyder roadster version and a rear-wheel drive version, the latter dropping a few hp to power the back end exclusively.
 Higher-power models are also probably on the horizon, and if Lamborghini's history is anything to go by, the lineup may include Superleggera (lightweight) models like those offered on the Gallardo before it.